conatuscreative/Pixel3D.Serialization/README.md

 This is the serialization library developed for the Pixel3D engine during production of River City Ransom: Underground.

 It is designed for high-performance serialization of objects at runtime.

+The Pixel3D engine itself is not required to use this library.